-This course designed provide is to postgraduate students with an in-depth, handson understanding of Management Information Systems and presents problems faced by the business environment and how solutions can be found through the use of computer-based systems.
-It also focuses on information systems concepts technologies, information and systems evolution, the most effective methods to use information systems, and how to utilize appropriate ICT applications.
+This course is designed to provide postgraduate students with an in-depth, hands-on understanding of Management Information Systems and presents problems faced by the business environment and how solutions can be found through the use of computer-based systems.
+It also focuses on information systems concepts and technologies, information systems evolution, the most effective methods to use information systems, and how to utilize appropriate ICT applications.
 This course includes topics: information systems types, resources, computers and their applications, the competitive advantage of using ICT, integration and coordination between environments and database technologies.
 It also emphasizes on: Information Technology, software and hardware components, e-commerce and e-business, Enterprise Resource Planning (ERP), Decision Support Systems (DSS), Expert Systems (ES), Artificial Intelligence (AI) and Modern ICT Technologies.